13 Summer Haircut Trends To Inspire Your Next Salon Appointment

 Anti-Layers

 Instead of obvious face-framing or feathering, these layers are just a few inches shorter than your hair length and blend seamlessly into the rest of the hair.
 They’re virtually inconspicuous but add lots of volume and bounce, like this cut by Danae Kirk-Ayton.
-Your stylist will know them as invisible layers: “Invisible layering works on most hair types, though on curly hair, you have to be careful of the shrinkage in length, so less is more,” says Moodie.
+Your stylist will know them as invisible layers: “Invisible layering works on most hair types, though on curly hair, you have to be careful of the shrinkage in length, so less is more,” says Neil Moodie founder of the Neil Moodie Studio.
 “To style, apply a curl product and diffuse upside down,” adds Moodie.
 “If your hair is straighter, I’d suggest a light mousse at the roots and air-drying.
-If your hair needs a little smoothing, then use a large round bristle brush alongside a hairdryer.
+If your hair needs a little smoothing, then use a large round bristle brush alongside a [blowdryer].
 Add some texture spray at the roots for a little more volume.”

+The deconstructed bob takes inspiration from the timeless choppy bob, but without as much layering.
+Instead, it’s just the ends which have been chopped into to enhance texture and movement, says Valentina Ingrosso, creative director at the Neil Moodie Studio.
+“This also looks amazing with a piece-y, separated fringe,” says Ingrosso.
+She recommends one particular product to achieve that mussed-up texture: L’Oréal Professionnel Tecni.ART Pli Shaper.
+Ingrosso recommends applying onto wet hair and gently rough drying it upside down with medium heat.
+“If your hair is wavy, I recommend using a diffuser to bring out those natural waves,” says Ingrosso.
+“Once your hair is dry, finish with a texturing spray on the roots and mid lengths.”

 AdvertisementADVERTISEMENT